SamMorrowDrums/athlete-search/README.md

 # Young Athlete Data Storage & Search

 I have created a simple JSON API that can be queried in the browser or with `curl`.
-You can seach on all the suggested values:
+You can search on all the suggested values:

 - Name `localhost:8080/records/search?name=something` for partial matches
 - Name `localhost:8080/records/search?strict=true&name=something` for exact matches